Table of Contents

 See here for a step-by-step tutorial on how to make tasty pork filling for buns and dumplings.

-To adapt to Sheng Jian’s authenticity, use 2 tsp sugar for every pound of pork and add 2 tbsp Sweet Fermented Bean Paste {Tian Mian Jiang 甜面酱}.
+To adapt to Sheng Jian’s authenticity, use 2 tsp sugar for every pound of pork and add 2 tbsp Da Jiang {大酱 fermented sweet bean paste}.
 This helps the extra savory taste with a hint of sweetness, exactly what we want for Sheng Jian.

 Prepare Sheng Jian Wrappers:

-We use the same method as the dumpling wrappers and use the same 3.5-inch diameter cookie cutter to cut the dough sheet into rounds.
+Sometimes, I use a noodle maker roller to make the wrapper.
+This is the same method as the dumpling wrappers and use the same 3.5-inch diameter cookie cutter to cut the dough sheet into rounds.
 Read here for a detailed step-by-step tutorial.

-The differences between making Sheng Jian wrappers vs. dumpling wrappers are: we are using a semi-leavened dough, and we make the wrapper slightly thicker than that of dumplings.
+The differences between making Sheng Jian wrappers vs. dumpling wrappers are: that we use a semi-leavened dough, and we make the wrapper slightly thicker than that of dumplings.

 For the KitchenAid Stand Mixer pasta maker attachment, I use setting 2 for Sheng Jian, instead of 4 for Shanghai Soup Dumplings and 3 for Jiao Zi {Northern China Boiled Dumplings}.